Unfair trade creates inequality

 Worth the investment

-Fairtrade products sometimes get a bad reputation for being more expensive.
-But cheap products have a price—even if the shopper or the business doesn’t feel it—and that cost is often in the livelihoods of the people at the beginning of the supply chain.
-It’s wrong to sacrifice farmers and workers so people in countries like the US can buy cheaper products.
+Unsustainably-sourced products have a price—even if the shopper or the business doesn’t feel it—and that cost is often in the livelihoods of the people at the beginning of the supply chain.
+Through the global fair trade movement businesses, NGOs, and shoppers alike are rebalancing trade – one product at a time.

 I am afraid of nothing because I know how to manage my money.
 I am stronger.
 I am a leader of many people now and know I can do things on my own.Rosine Bekoin, Cocoa Farmer in Cote d'Ivoire